 The Governor prepares the budget in the form of a bill, and identical versions of the Governor’s Budget are introduced into the House of Delegates and the Senate of Virginia.
 Each bill is passed by their house of origin and communicated to the other body.
-The Senate will refer the House bill to the Senate Finance Committee, then report it out of committee with amendments.
+The Senate will refer the House bill to the Senate Finance & Appropriations Committee, then report it out of committee with amendments.
 The House bill will then advance through the rest of the legislative process.
 The Senate bill is “left in” the House Appropriations committee with no further action.

 For budgeting purposes, state revenues are divided into two broad types: (1) the general fund and (2) non-general funds.
 General funds are mostly derived from taxes and fees and used for a variety of purposes and are the funds that the Governor and the General Assembly have the most discretion to spend.
 Non-general funds come from specific federal grants or student tuition and are earmarked to fund specifically, i.e, higher education, etc..